jbakse/site_builder/content/3D/index.md

 Tom Stoppard, author of [Rosencrantz & Guildenstern are Dead](https://en.wikipedia.org/wiki/Rosencrantz_%26_Guildenstern_Are_Dead_(film)){attrib}

 Most of the favorite subjects of representational art—human figures, landscapes, still lifes—are three dimensional forms.
 Paintings and drawings represent these forms by projecting them into two dimensions.
 This is a destructive process in which part of the form is lost.
-You can not walk around a painting to see its subject from the other side.
+You cannot walk around a painting to see its subject from the other side.
 Where a painting strives to convey a sense of scale, of volume, of substance, and of presence, a sculpture cannot escape them.

 On screen, 3D graphics exist in between painting and sculpture.
 You can rotate computer generated 3D shapes, but you are still seeing a 2D projection.
-3D Printing brings these shapes into into the physical world.
+3D Printing brings these shapes into the physical world.
 Getting "real" results from procedural generation can be very gratifying, providing physical evidence of your efforts.
 While not physical, VR is also a compelling medium for computational form.
 I especially enjoy combining the rapid iteration enabled by working procedurally with the sense of presence and scale afforded by virtual reality.
 It is an intensely creative experience to procedurally generate a tree and immediately stand in its shadow looking up at the sky through its branches.

 ## OpenSCAD

 [OpenSCAD](http://www.openscad.org/about.html) is a language for specifying procedural 3D forms using [constructive solid geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry).
 CSG is a modeling technique in which complex shapes are created by combining simple shapes using boolean operations like union, difference, and intersection.
-It is well suited to designing mechanical parts for manufacturing, but not well suited for organic shapes, characters, or animation.
+It is well-suited to designing mechanical parts for manufacturing, but not well-suited for organic shapes, characters, or animation.

 ![OpenSCAD](images/OpenSCAD_screenshot.png)